This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 - Add to the bowl and incorporate by hand or low speed on the mixer.
 It will be harder to mix than usual as the dough now struggles to take on more water, but start slow and keep at it.

 - Add the sugar, salt, and oil to the dough and incorporate.

 - Knead or mix for around 5 minutes.
 Cover and let the dough rise for an hour at room temperature.

-- Bulk ferment in the fridge for 24-72 hours for extra flavor and resting.
+- Bulk ferment in the fridge for 24-72 hours for extra flavor and to rest.